christof-thalmann/angular-to-apk/README.md

 # Angular to Android APK

-Test Project to convert Angular Webapp into Android APK with Cordova.
+Development project to convert existing angular webapplication into android APK with cordova.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
 Other Specs:<br>